mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 4o6 support whereas a legacy client is not aware of being served via a DHCP 4o6 service.
 All prerequisites and configuration that apply to the DHCP client in
-{{Section 5 of RFC7341}} shall be applied to the 4o6RA instead.
+{{Section 5 of RFC7341}} shall be applied to 4o6RA instead.

-T.B.D.
-Search for what can't be applied
+{{RFC7341}} specifies that before applying for an IPv4 address via a DHCPv4-query message, the client must identify a suitable network interface for the address.
+In the case described in this document where the client functionality described in {{RFC7341}} is replaced by 4o6RA, it's 4o6RA that shall also identify a suitable interface, that can be a network interface or another Relay Agent.

 To maintain interoperability with existing DHCPv6 relays and servers, the message format is unchanged from {{RFC8415}}.
 The 4o6RA implements